SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Introduction

 \item \textbf{Minimal Differences Between Cell Types:} The differences between various types of bone marrow blood cells in smear cytology are often minimal.
 For example, distinguishing between early erythroblasts, intermediate erythroblasts, and late erythroblasts is particularly difficult due to their subtle differences. \end{enumerate}

 To address these challenges of automatic classification and recognition of blood cells in bone marrow microscopic images, this paper proposes a fine-grained classification model for bone marrow blood cells, SCKansformer.
-This approach utilizes the Kolmogorov-Arnold network to significantly enhance the model's nonlinear feature expression capabilities and interpretability.
-By optimizing feature representation through spatial-channel reconstruction convolution, the method reduces feature redundancy, making the model more efficient in handling high-dimensional microscopic image data.
-Additionally, the integration of a global-local attention encoding mechanism effectively captures both the explicit and implicit features of bone marrow blood cells, enabling accurate classification of nearly forty types of bone marrow blood cells.
 This method not only provides essential reference standards for clinicians to diagnose and treat major dangerous diseases but also further enhances clinicians' ability to diagnose acute leukemia and other significant hematological diseases, thus holding substantial significance in clinical auxiliary diagnosis.
 The primary contributions of this paper are as follows: \begin{itemize} \item \textbf{Kansformer Encoder:} We propose the Kansformer Encoder, which utilizes the Kolmogorov-Arnold Network instead of the traditional Multilayer Perceptron layer within the Transformer Encoder.
 This substitution addresses the shortcomings in handling high-dimensional image data, such as micrographs, enhancing the nonlinear feature representation and interpretability of the model, thereby further improving the classification accuracy of bone marrow blood cells.

 \item \textbf{Enhanced Feature Representation:} Our SCKansformer model incorporates the SCConv Encoder and the Global-Local Attention Encoder.
 The SCConv Encoder reduces feature redundancy through the Spatial Reconstruction Unit and Channel Reconstruction Unit, optimizing the feature representation of target cells.
 The Global-Local Attention Encoder combines a Multi-head Self-Attention module with a Local Part module to effectively capture both global and local features of microscopic images, thus improving classification reliability.